The biggest e-commerce market giant is in Australia. It is making more news than ever.

 If you clearly know that you have fewer inventories or almost zero, then don’t ever do the mistake of overstating the product quantities.
 Most new sellers tend to do this and become highly surprised after they realize that inventories sell much quicker on Amazon.

-That’s why when they oversell, it turns out to be a frustrating chain effect, which eventually ends in an “amazon seller central account suspension.“ You really don’t want that.
+That’s why when they oversell, it turns out to be a frustrating chain effect, which eventually ends in an “Amazon Seller Central account suspension.“ You really don’t want that.
 Do you?

 Similarly, avoid putting up low prices if you are really not going to offer them at such prices because deals like that get sold too fast and as a seller, you will be losing a huge amount of dollars.

 Note: Every new product listing should mention the right price that is to be sold to the customers.
-Misleading the Amazon buyers with wrong information can lead to suspension of the account.
+Misleading the Amazon buyers with wrong information can lead to the suspension of the account.

-Customer feedbacks or reviews, however you call it, can go in both ways of sellers.
+Customer feedbacks or reviews, however you call it, can go in both ways for sellers.
 It can be positive or negative.
 While stellar reviews generate higher sales, poor ones can sabotage your entire business and customers will no longer have that trust to buy again from you.